shizenglin/Measure-and-Control-Spectral-Bias/README.md

 <br>2) Set the experimental parameters accordingly (refer to the paper).
 <br>3) Run ¨python xxxx.py¨ where xxxx denotes the task name, e.g. denoising

+<h2> 4.3 Notes </h2>
+<br>1) .
+The value of lambda in Lipschitz normalization should be turned for each input image.
+Generally, we found that lambda=1.4 works well when using bilinear upsampling, and lambda=1.8 works well when using our Gaussian upsamling.
+<br>2) By introduing the Gaussian upsampling, we show that upsampling operation affacts the spectral bias and optimization convergence.
+Because we implement the Gaussian upsampling with nn.ConvTranspose2d, in practical usage, the Gaussian upsampling is slower than bilinear upsampling.
+Thus, we use the bilinear upsampling in the code by default.

 <h1> 5 Citation </h1>
 Please cite our paper when you use this code.